 The higher it is the more likely you are to be given the best deals and interest rates.
 This will help you reach and maintain financial stability when you use credit or get a mortgage.

 If your credit score is lower than you want, why not get started with Loqbox?
 We have proven ways of building your credit score.
-Find out how you can help to boost your credit score by 125 points on average within the first six months of using Loqbox Grow.
+Find out how you can help to boost your credit score by 200 points on average in 12 months of using Loqbox.

-It is also possible to enhance your credit score while you save towards financial stability with Loqbox Save.
+It is also possible to improve your credit score while you save towards financial stability with Loqbox.
 Set your savings goal and make your monthly payments.
 We report those installments to the three main credit reference agencies (CRAs) in the UK: Experian, Equifax and TransUnion.

 Fundamentals of being financially successful